dev-bootcamp-2019/final-project-offbuyfor/avoiding_common_attacks.md

 Another modifier to check if the fund is Ongoing vs Closed to make sure it has not reached its fundraiser goal already before adding balance.
 A future implementation would include refund of excess contribute to the msg.sender.

-### only FundCreator owner address for emergency stopping
+### onlyFundCreator as owner address for emergency stopping
 The below modifier has a security check to verify caller as the owner of the fund created, before going for emergency stop
  ```//check if the person changing the circuit breaker flag is the fund creator
     modifier isFundCreator(uint _fundId) {